spiral/docs/docs/en/database/query-builders.md

 > You can read more about declaring database schemas [here](https://cycle-orm.dev/docs/database-declaration/2.x/en).

 > **Note**
-> You can fibd Full documentation about using Query builder [here](https://cycle-orm.dev/docs/database-query-builders/2.x/en).
+> You can fiтd Full documentation about using Query builder [here](https://cycle-orm.dev/docs/database-query-builders/2.x/en).